Sketch a graph of f and use it to make a conjecture about the val... | Channels for Pearson+

 Limits

 Limits describe the behavior of a function as the input approaches a certain value.
-The left-hand limit (lim x→a^−f(x)) and right-hand limit (lim x→a^+f(x)) are essential for determining continuity and the overall limit (lim x→a f(x)).
-Evaluating these limits helps in understanding how the function behaves around the point of interest.
+The left-hand limit (lim x→a^−f(x)) and right-hand limit (lim x→a^+f(x)) are essential for determining continuity at a point.
+If both limits exist and are equal, the overall limit (lim x→a f(x)) exists and equals that common value.

 Recommended video: